hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 2. can resolve new situations of this problem (just update the training data)
 3. can resolve different problems (no need to be rewritten, just only re-train the classifier with new examples)
 4. can resolve problems that cannot be resolved with traditional way
+5. the computer runs fast than human and can upgrade constantly.

 steps for ML: